Win a Breathtaking Bryson City Giveaway

 In 1904 Michael Erastus Rudisill laid out the mill and village on a 1500-acre tract, chosen for its hydropower potential.
 The mill was incorporated as the Henry River Manufacturing Company and manufactured fine cotton yarns.
 In 1905, a 30-ft. reinforced concrete dam was constructed with a three-story brick mill building.
 The residential area of the village consisted of approximately 35 small worker's cottages.
 Twenty are standing today.
 The workers lived in boarding houses or workers' cottages built by the company, which were leased at nominal fees.

 Since the loss of the main mill building, the centerpiece of the village today is the two-story brick company store building.
 This building served as a mill office with the upper floor used as a school room and for church services from 1907-1917.
 The Henry River Mill originally ran on water power.
 In 1914, a steam plant was installed and then in 1926, the mill was converted to electric power.
 In its early years, the mill operated 4,000 yarn-making spindles.
 By the time it shut down in the late 1960s, the mill had 12,000 spindles and produced fine combed yarn for lace.
 The mill was closed for several years and was purchased in 1976.
 Equipment and materials were stored in the mill building when it burned in 1977.
-Since then, the abandoned town has been slowly deteriorating.
-Fortunately, the new owners have great vision and plan to preserve as much of the village as possible.
+The abandoned town began slowly deteriorating.

 The Hunger Games Film Locations